Debby696/alx-system_engineering-devops/0x0B-ssh/README.md

 0x0B.
 SSH
-In this project i was able to learn :
+In this project i was able to learn a lot, some of which are:
 What a server is.
 Where servers usually live
 What SSH is